itstargetconfirmed/capture-the-ether-solutions/5-guess-the-secret-number/README.md

+## Challenge 5 - Guess the Secret Number

 ### Important Links
 I've written a [companion blog post](https://andersonsingh.com/capture-the-ether-guess-the-secret-number/) for this solution which explains the logic used to solve the challenge.